Marwan-777/lab-agile-planning/README.md

 # lab-agile-planning
-this repo is created to follow along a course lab about agile and scrum
+this repo is created to follow along with a course lab about agile and scrum Using Zenhub

+Course name: Introduction to Agile development and Scrum - IBM on coursera